zhaoluyun/week-5/assignment/README.md

 #### Task 2

-In you index.html file, add four elements:
+In your index.html file, add four elements:

 1. Text input field, which will represent the URL of your dataset
 2. Text input field, which will represent the latitude key in your data